 This NOFO seeks to support basic research to advance understanding rather than to address commercial opportunities.
 Applications that propose research related to current commercial activity or current customer needs may be declined without merit review.

-Applications that are submitted by applicants that have not submitted a required LOI will be declined without further review.
+Applications that are submitted by applicants that have not submitted a required pre-application may be declined without further review.